BlackWaspTech/redux-wasp/README.md

-  // For configuration Redux automation createWaspMiddleware, graphqlReducer, waspGraphqlReducer, // Same as graphqlReducer
+  // For configuration Redux automation createWaspMiddleware, waspGraphqlReducer, graphqlReducer, // An alias for waspGraphqlReducer

   // For interacting with or overwriting
   //    specific parts of redux-wasp